Introduction

 end

-Patterns of different clauses within the same match
+Patterns of different clauses within the same match construct may overlap.

 In this case, the first matching clause is used.
 Provided patterns must be